 2016 – Results of Exploration Drilling and Piezometer Array Installation (January 5, 2017) – Lithologic and water quality data for the unexplored deep part of the aquifer through drilling of three exploration boreholes and grouting in one borehole as a piezometer.

-2017 - This year a hydrologic test well was drilled and developed to improve understanding of the aquifer for refining recovery wellfield design.
-Results of the work will be available at the end of 2017 or early 2018.
+2017 - In 2017 a hydrologic test well was drilled and developed to improve understanding of the aquifer for refining recovery wellfield design.
+Results of the work are available here.

 Recovery Briefing to the CAP Board